macloo/flask-exercise/README.md

 .<br>
 .

 It's the first column, labeled "Presidency," so the **key** in the dictionary will be `['Presidency']`.
+Case-sensitive!!

-We need to get all the numbers and names for all the presidents.
-Let's use a loop.
-Let's put all the numbers in one list, `ids_list`, and all the names in another list, `name_list`.
+We need to get all the numbers and names for all the presidents. **Let's use a loop.** Let's put all the numbers in one list, `ids_list`, and all the names in another list, `name_list`.

 ```python
 ids_list = []